keenangraham/openapi-to-python-client/docs/IgvfApi.md

     type = ['type_example'] # List[str] | Type of objects to return.
 Can be repeated for multiple types. (optional) query = 'query_example' # str | Query string for searching. (optional)
     field_filters = None # object | Any field from any object type can be used as a filter.
-Use '!=' for negation, '*' as a wildcard, and 'lt:', 'lte:', 'gt:', 'gte:' for range queries on numeric fields. (optional) limit = 'limit_example' # str | Maximum number of results to return.
+Use '!=' for negation, '*' as a wildcard, and 'lt:', 'lte:', 'gt:', 'gte:' for range queries on numeric fields. (optional) limit = igvf_client.SearchLimitParameter() # SearchLimitParameter | Maximum number of results to return.
 Use 'all' for all results. (optional) sort = ['sort_example'] # List[str] | Fields to sort results by.
 Prefix with '-' for descending order.
 Can be repeated for multiple sort fields. (optional) var_field = ['var_field_example'] # List[str] | Fields to include in the response.
 Can be repeated for multiple fields. (optional)